We assist law enforcement in the early search and recovery of children, the elderly, people with disabilities, and college students.

 To serve as educators and resources for children facing the potential dangers of bullying, peer pressure, and predators both online and offline.
 We believe children have the right to a safe and bully-free educational environment.
 We provide them with that environment and give them the guidance they need to navigate their own success.

 Since 1997, our alert program has been assisting law enforcement nationwide in saving the lives of children and the elderly.
 We have assisted in over 65,000 cases and sent out over 80 million alert calls.

-We send out alerts to the surrounding areas where children or elderly are last seen before they're reported as missing.
+We send out alerts to the surrounding areas where children or elderly persons are last seen before they're reported as missing.

 This program started on a wing and a prayer to help find missing children.

 For over 3 years, our founder Sherry trudged along and just made ends meet while keeping on task.
 The first funding came from the Florida Legislature.
 We were off and running!

 Once state funding was secured, Sherry ventured to Washington, DC to look for federal funding.
 The late Congressman E. Clay Shaw requested and obtained funding for the expansion of A Child Is Missing.

 Funding came from the US Government in the form of earmarks (which no longer exists).
 A Child Is Missing now relies on private funding, fundraisers, grants, states and law enforcement to provide funding.